-Students who believe they have been subject to sexual harassment, sexual misconduct or sex or gender discrimination should contact Elizabeth Garcia, Title IX Coordinator, at
+Students who believe they have been subject to harassment or discrimination based on any of the above class of characteristics, or experience sexual harassment, sexual misconduct or gender discrimination should contact Elizabeth M. Garcia, Title IX Coordinator, (570) 941-6645 elizabeth.garcia2@scranton.edu.

-(570) 941-6645 or elizabeth.garcia2@scranton.edu, Christine M. Black, the Deputy Title IX Coordinator, at (570) 941-6645 or christine.black@scranton.edu or Ms. Lauren Rivera, AVP for Student Formation & Campus Life and Dean of Students, at (570) 941-7680 or lauren.rivera@scranton.edu.
 The United States Department of Education's Office for Civil Rights (OCR) enforces Title IX.
 Information regarding OCR may be found at www.ed.gov/about/offices/list/ocr/index.html